prociow/sensorberg-dev.github.io/_posts/2016-07-8-Be-Ready-For-Android6-Permissions.md

      }
 ```

-You will notice two things..
+You will notice two things.
 There is a method we call from the application class and we have two constants.
 These two constants are only flags to tell the method in the application class whether the location
 permission requested was granted.
-The method can be called what ever you want, but what is key is you need
+The method can be called whatever you want, but what is key is you need
 to use our method ```sendLocationFlagToReceiver``` in the ```SensorbergSdk``` class in your application class.

 ```java